What happens in a CBT Session?

 When can I see you ?

-I see clients on Tuesday evenings and all day Wednesday (and evening) and Fridays.
+I see clients on Monday-Wednesday from 10-7.
 Weekend appointments can be negotiated.

 For the initial assessment, please allow up to 75 minutes at no extra charge.
 I take accept card payment, cash or cheque.